Andromo Professional Subscription

 This is what a normal About dialog looks like, with branding:

 Here is an example of the same About dialog built with a Professional subscription.
 Note that the "Powered by Andromo" text and the Andromo logo have both been removed:

-The Professional subscription allows you to choose a custom package name in the settings for your app.
+The Professional subscription allows you to choose a custom package name for your app using the Custom Package Name setting on your project's App Info tab.
 This allows you to have a package name that doesn't begin with "com.andromo."

 Note however that there are strict limitations regarding the package name in Google Play (see below).